 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 This can be a major issue because the lower chambers of the heart are the main pumping chambers.
 If they don’t receive the electrical impulses, they don’t contract and pump.

-In this white board session, Patrick J. Tchou, MD, Associate Section Head of the Section of Electrophysiology and Cardiac Pacing in the Department of Cardiovascular Medicine, explains the different degrees of heart blocks and how they can cause issues ranging from slowing electrical impulses to keeping them from getting through.
+In this white board session, cardiologist Patrick J. Tchou, MD, explains the different degrees of heart blocks and how they can cause issues ranging from slowing electrical impulses to keeping them from getting through.